 Users are notified by email about the Start and End of a maintenance period.
 Alert notifications are sent to the user only after the maintenance period ends.

-To receive notifications of Maintenance alerts, select the checkbox Escalate maintenance alerts when window ends while creating a Maintenance period.
+To get notifications of Maintenance alerts, select the checkbox Escalate maintenance alerts when window ends while creating a Maintenance period.
 The escalate maintenance alerts option is enabled by default.

 - You can deselect the escalate maintenance alerts option if needed.